Skip to main content

 Blue Iris 6 – AI Tuning

-This page captures practical guidance for using AI confirmation in Blue Iris to improve event quality and reduce false alerts.
+This page provides practical guidance for using AI confirmation in Blue Iris to improve event quality and reduce false alerts.

-The focus is on disciplined setup: clean motion first, AI second, alerts third.
+The focus is on disciplined setup: motion first, AI second, alerts third.

 🎯 Objective